Jean-Claude Malépart: Life and career

 Born in Montreal, Quebec, he was the son of Charles-Auguste Malépart and Germaine Mérineau.
 Both his parents died during his childhood: his mother died shortly after he was born, and his father died fourteen years later.
 He grew up in the Sainte-Marie district.

 Malépart was elected to the National Assembly of Quebec in the riding of Sainte-Marie in the 1973 election, after losing the 1970 election.
 He was defeated in the 1976 election.

 A member of the House of Commons of Canada representing the ridings of Sainte-Marie (later Montreal—Sainte-Marie), and Laurier—Sainte-Marie, he was elected in the 1979, 1980, 1984, and 1988 federal elections.
 A Liberal, he was the Parliamentary Secretary to the Minister of Public Works from 1982 to 1984.

-Malépart and his wife, Pierette, had two daughters.
+Malépart and his wife, Pierrette Giard, had two daughters.
 Their daughter Nathalie Malépart ran as the Liberal Party of Quebec candidate in a 2006 by-election in the riding of Sainte-Marie–Saint-Jacques.
 She lost to the Parti Québécois candidate, Martin Lemay.